abjerner/Limbo.Umbraco.Iddqd/README.md

 **Limbo Iddqd** is a package that provides various developer oriented improvements for the Umbraco backoffice.
-The purpose of the package is somewhhat similar to that of the excellent [**Diplo God Mode** package](https://marketplace.umbraco.com/package/diplo.godmode) by Dan Diplo. **Limbo Iddqd** isn't supposed to replace the **Diplo God Mode** package, but more focus on some of the areas that **Diplo God Mode** doesn't cover.
+The purpose of the package is somewhat similar to that of the excellent [**Diplo God Mode** package](https://marketplace.umbraco.com/package/diplo.godmode) by Dan Diplo. **Limbo Iddqd** isn't supposed to replace the **Diplo God Mode** package, but more focus on some of the areas that **Diplo God Mode** doesn't cover.
 Coincidentally **iddqd** is the Doom cheat code for invulnerability - also known as *god mode*.

 As of now, **Limbo Iddqd** provides the following improvements: